Whether Old or New, Let Your Ministry Be True

 Susan Hunt

-Susan Hunt is the widow of Gene Hunt, the mother of three, and the grandmother of thirteen.
-She is the former coordinator of women’s ministry for the Presbyterian Church in America and has written several books for women including Life-Giving Leadership, co-authored with Karen Hodge, and Aging with Grace: Flourishing in an Anti-Aging Culture, co-authored with Sharon Betters.
+Susan Hunt is the widow of Gene Hunt, the mother of three, and the grandmother of thirteen and great-grandmother of two.
+She is the former coordinator of women’s ministry for the Presbyterian Church in America and has written several books for women including Aging with Grace: Flourishing in an Anti-Aging Culture, co-authored with Sharon Betters.
+She also has authored a few children’s books, including Sammy and His Shepherd and My ABC Bible Verses.
 She loves time with her family, sitting on her porch with younger women, and tending the flowers her grandsons help her plant in her yard.